krumboeck/signature-jilter/README.md

 * com.sendmail.jilter package use SENDMAIL OPEN SOURCE LICENSE

 ## Requirements
-* Active directory (also a compatible LDAP server should work: Samba 4)
+* Active directory or other LDAP server (e.g. OpenLDAP)
 * MTA which supports MILTER (Sendmail, Postfix, ...)
-* Java 8 or higher
+* Java 17 or higher
 * Maven (only for build)

 ## How to build